setting in literature

 Literary Analysis Resources

 Literary analysis is more than just “talking about a book.”
 It’s learning to notice how authors use language, structure, and style to create meaning.
 For homeschool families, teaching literary analysis helps learners develop critical thinking, writing skills, and appreciation for great works of literature.
-When it comes to teaching literary analysis, there are different approaches
+Even if kids think they won’t like literary analysis, they may

 Literary Analysis Resources Read More »